MEMS Accelerometer Design

-MEMS accelerometers are widely utilized in cars for airbag deployment and in consumer electronics applications such as smart phones.
-In addition, there is a growing demand for high-end MEMS accelerometers in industrial, aerospace and defense applications such as oil exploration, structural health monitoring for bridges, and inertial measurement units for navigation.
-To meet these challenges and gain market share, MEMS design teams are adopting new design methodologies that replace costly, time-consuming build-and-test and customized, internally developed design tools.
-Even teams who have already invested in general-purpose simulation tools are recognizing the need to augment them with additional MEMS-specific tools to accelerate the pace of design exploration and optimization.
+MEMS Accelerometers are widely utilized in cars for airbag deployment and in consumer electronics applications such as smart phones.
+In addition, there is a growing demand for high-end MEMS Accelerometers in industrial, aerospace and defense applications such as oil exploration, structural health monitoring for bridges, and inertial measurement units for navigation.

-Coventor’s unique design platform couples best-in-class behavioral, circuit and FEA algorithms for MEMS accelerometer designers to rapidly and accurately explore today’s critical design challenges.
-The platform offers the ability to simulate the complex multi-domain, multi-physics of the sensing elements and associated electronics, accurately predict noise, develop new packaging strategies, and address manufacturing yield requirements.
+In conclusion, Coventor’s unique design platform couples best-in-class MEMS finite elements and solver support for MEMS Accelerometer designers to rapidly and accurately explore today’s critical design challenges.
+The platform offers the ability to simulate the complex multi-domain, multi-physics of the sensing elements and associated electronics, to accurately predict sensitivity, bandwidth, noise, control-loop stability and more.